 But first, let me start this with his journey.

-Last year, one affiliate marketer reached out to me, asking for an expired domain.
+Last year, one affiliate marketer reached out to me, asking for an aged domain.

 A few months later, he came back to me, asking for MORE and MORE domains!
 And in exchange for a case study, I gave him a huge discount.